All Episodes

 Are you with any of them?

-Yes, but I'm in a closet.
+Yes, I'm in a closet.

-That's pretty accurate because that is the amount of people that were actually injured uh during the shooting.
+That's pretty accurate because that is the amount of people that were actually injured during the shooting.

 Hiding.